Marcisbee/flop/NEXT.md

 ### Auto-batched `view()`

-`client.view(...)` calls in the same frame are automatically merged into one request:
+`client.view(...)` calls are frame-coalesced:

-- request: `POST /api/view/_batch`
-- body:
+1. if a flush has exactly 1 view call, SDK sends direct `GET /api/view/{name}`
+2. if a flush has 2+ calls, SDK sends one `POST /api/view/_batch`

+Batch request example:

 ```json
 {